^

 • Cephalosporin and metronidazole.

-It is not necessary to change the antibiotic treatment line independently, so this can lead to the development of resistance of microorganisms to certain groups of drugs, as a result - the ineffectiveness of antibiotic therapy.
+You should not change the antibiotic treatment line on your own, as this can lead to the development of resistance of microorganisms to certain groups of drugs, and as a consequence, the ineffectiveness of antibacterial therapy.

-The course of antibiotics for pneumonia is prescribed by the attending physician, based on the patient's age, severity of the disease, the nature of the pathogen and the body's response to antibacterial therapy.
+The course of antibiotics for pneumonia is prescribed by the attending physician, based on the patient's age, the severity of the disease, the nature of the pathogen, and the body's response to antibacterial therapy.

-1. Aminopenicillins - amoxicillin / clavulanate.
-Children at an early age are prescribed with aminoglycosides.
+1. Aminopenicillins – amoxicillin/clavulanate.
+For young children, they are prescribed with aminoglycosides.

 2. Possible treatment options: